Galene¶

 Scalability (Galene’s single server vs. LiveKit’s routing/multi-node):

-- Galene: All logic seems designed for a single instance.
+- Galene: All logic is designed for a single instance, but offers good performance within its scope.

 - LiveKit: The